ardacakir/AutoMonitorPortSwitcher/README.md

 ## Notes

 - If WMI fails to initialize (common in threads), the script switches to low-frequency polling.
-- You can change monitor input IDs or device name directly in `usb_monitor.py` if needed.
+- Monitor input IDs can be configured from the settings popup rather than editing the script directly.

 ## License